JohnCoene/base-gior/README.md

 ## Historic

-Here are the only two functions that were ran:
+Here are the only functions that were ran:

 1. `devtools::create("gior")`
 2. `htmlwiidgets::scaffoldWidget("gior")`